forestdb/forestdb.org/models/politeness-qud.md

 ---
 layout: model
-title: Ho, Huynh & Zambrano Politeness QUD
+title: Politeness with Questions Under Discussion
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Ho, Huynh & Zambrano*

 When asked to make a value judgement about the quality of the topic of conversation, one has to choose their responses carefully and determine the motive or purpose that their response will answer.
 There are instances when one tries to communicate in a way in which politeness comes into play depending upon the actual value of the topic of conversation.
 These instances are a result when someone recognizes that their honest and informative responses may be too harsh for their counterpart to internalize; thus, influencing said person to rely on polite implications as a resolve.
-For example, certain questions may elicit an individual to provide more polite response for the purpose of saving face and/or being considerate of the other person's feelings.
+For example, certain questions may elicit an individual to provide a more polite response for the purpose of saving face and/or being considerate of the other person's feelings.
 These polite implications have been defined as white lies when the responses do not particularly match with the true value or state of the topic of interest.
 This phenomenon where people are willing to resort to white lies rather than providing truth was originally investigated by Brown and Levinson (1987).
-This study by Brown and Levinson about the way in which people arrive at their responses given the actual quality of the topic of conversation and given their decision to either be polite or (brutally) informative is formally was later modeled in the social reasoning and politeness RSA model by Yoon, Tessler, et al. (2016).
+This study by Brown and Levinson about the way in which people arrive at their responses given the actual quality of the topic of conversation and given their decision to either be polite or (brutally) informative was later formally modeled in the social reasoning and politeness RSA model by Yoon, Tessler, et al. (2016).

 The original Rational Speech Act is a framework that allows us to view communication between two persons as recursive reasoning between the speaker and the listener.
 Recursion happens between three levels: the pragmatic listener (L1), the pragmatic speaker (S1) and the literal listener (L0).
 The pragmatic listener makes inferences about the state of the world by reasoning about the speaker's utterances and why they chose to make those specific utterances.
-Before then, the pragmatic speaker chooses it's utterances (responses) by considering the probabilistic interpretations that the Literal Listener has calculated about the world given the actual state of the world and it's priors.
-Where the Literal Listener is decides about it's probabilities based off of what the states of the world are, it's prior probabilities, and it's meaning.
+Before then, the pragmatic speaker chooses its utterances (responses) by considering the probabilistic interpretations that the Literal Listener has calculated about the world given the actual state of the world and its priors.
+Where the Literal Listener decides about its probabilities based off of what the states of the world are, its prior probabilities, and its meaning.

-The Rational Speech Act models allows us to formalize and understand the ways in which people arrive at their decided utterance/responses and the way they internalize these utterances/responses upon hearing these utterances/responses under different linguistic and social circumstances.
+The Rational Speech Act models allow us to formalize and understand the ways in which people arrive at their decided utterance/responses and the way they internalize these utterances/responses upon hearing these utterances/responses under different linguistic and social circumstances.

 In a realistic scenario, there are many different factors that influence a person's decision to produce a certain response or utterance.
-Another linguistic circumstance that has been taken into consideration by Kao et. al (2014) is the communicative goal of the speaker.
+Another linguistic circumstance that has been taken into consideration by Kao et al. (2014) is the communicative goal of the speaker.
 This goal is called the Question Under Discussion (QUD) that the speaker is trying to address by their utterance.
 Kao et al. introduces the Question Under Discussion (QUD) dimension when modeling pragmatic inference in order to resolve ambiguity of the speaker's intent.

-Conclusively, it is understood human cognition is a result of eclectic combination of many different influences and circumstances.
+Conclusively, it is understood human cognition is a result of an eclectic combination of many different influences and circumstances.
 An agent's cognizant decision to produce an utterance or interpret an utterance is therefore subject to several linguistic and social circumstances.

-This Politeness QUD Hybrid model, hopes to capture the plurality of influences in realistic human interactions by investigating the influences of politeness, informativity and questions under discussion upon people's responses and interpretation of such responses.
+This Politeness QUD Hybrid model hopes to capture the plurality of influences in realistic human interactions by investigating the influences of politeness, informativity and questions under discussion upon people's responses and interpretation of such responses.
 It is expected that the QUD will add another layer to the politeness model that serves as another "knob" that adjusts the speaker's decided utterance to either be polite or informative.

-The QUD manipulation formalized by Kao et. al (2014) is demonstrated in the Scope Model, orginally constructed by Montague (1973) and later developed by May (1977), as follows:
+The QUD manipulation formalized by Kao et al. (2014) is demonstrated in the Scope Model, originally constructed by Montague (1973) and later developed by May (1977), as follows:

 ~~~~